 Entities - Sentient lifeforms

-Michelle has spent many years exploring nature and has been inspired by First Nation culture that she has been privileged to experience.
+Michelle has both a biological sciences and business background and has spent many years exploring nature.
+She has been inspired by First Nation culture that she has been privileged to experience.
 She feels a special bond with nature and has learnt to stop and pay attention to the sights and sounds that it has to offer.
 Her unique images open the door to a new way to view nature's infinite experiences.
-This form of art allows her to connect in a spiritual and meaningful way, where new patterns and fresh dimensions appear telling their own story and seeks an understanding of those harmonious interconnected relationships.
+This form of graphic fine art print allows her to connect in a spiritual and meaningful way, where new patterns and fresh dimensions appear telling their own story and seeks an understanding of those harmonious interconnected relationships.

 Her tidal prints enable each of us to share in the air of mystery and magic of nature that exists right on the fringes of our daily lives, to reflect and take pleasure in the transient nature of awareness and unity that surrounds us, and keep a snap shot to remind ourselves, of how lucky we are to have the natural landscape we live in.

-Subscribe to the Driftntides Newsletter to see upcoming Art Alerts, before New Collections arrive on the website.
+You can subscribe to the Newsletter Tidal Chatter, to see upcoming offers and Art Alerts, before New Collections arrive on the website.